Have you ever watched the hit show Bang for your Buck on HGTV?

 In a functional, but dated, 200-square-foot kitchen with 30 linear feet of cabinetry and countertops, leave cabinet boxes in place but replace fronts with new raised-panel wood doors and drawers, including new hardware.
-Replace wall oven and cooktop with new energy-efficient models.
+Replace the wall oven and cooktop with new energy-efficient models.
 Replace laminate countertops; install mid-priced sink and faucet.
-Repaint trim, add wall covering, and remove and replace resilient flooring.
+Repaint trim, add wall covering and remove and replace resilient flooring.
 98.2% Return

 Major Kitchen Remodel (Mid-range)